MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

     # Open log in browser
     heroku addons:open papertrail

-It was created to be fun, innocent, and destructive.
+This should open the app and log in your browser.
+It was created to be fun, innocent, and really destructive.

 # Performance Testing on Localhost